BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/css-icons.md

 ---
-title: Css-Icons
+title: Css Icons
-description: How to install and configure Css-Icons for Blade Icons.
+description: How to install and configure Css Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Css-Icons]
+breadcrumbs: [Documentation, Families, Css Icons]
 ---

 ## Installation